Wealth Club – Compelling investments for experienced investors

 The manager

 Based in Edinburgh, Par Equity LLP (“Par” or “Par Equity”) is an early-stage venture capital firm seeking to back innovative, high-growth technology companies.
-It made its first investment in March 2009 and launched the EIS fund in 2012, to invest alongside the Par Investor Network.
+It made its first investment in March 2009 and launched the EIS fund in 2012.

-Before your subscription is invested into shares, the cash will be held by the custodian, Kin Capital Partners LLP.
+Before your subscription is invested, the cash will be held by the custodian, Kin Capital Partners LLP.
 Shares will be held by the nominee, KCP Nominees Limited.

 Investment strategy

-Par seeks to invest in companies with collaborative management teams that are developing innovative, hard-to-replicate solutions across sectors such as: enterprise software, health care and medical devices, industrials and space, energy and resources, food security, and digital media and entertainment.
+Par seeks to invest in companies that are developing innovative, hard to replicate solutions across sectors such as: enterprise software, health care and medical devices, industrials and space, energy and resources, food security, and digital media and entertainment.

-Par looks for large addressable markets with limited barriers to international scale and strong commercial demand and market pull, targeting monthly revenues in the region of £20,000 - £200,000.
-Par Equity’s KI funds tend to participate in investment rounds of at least £750,000 per company.
+Par looks for large addressable markets with limited barriers to international scale and strong commercial demand and market pull, targeting monthly revenues of at least £20,000.
+Par Equity tends to participate in investment rounds of between £0.5 million and £8 million.

-The manager also feels that the involvement of the Par Investor Network gives it an edge.
-The Network’s 200+ members have deep expertise in their respective fields, so are often approached by entrepreneurs operating in their sector, giving Par access to pre-screened businesses that competitors might not see.
-Par believes that the Network also brings valuable expertise and skills in specific sectors and technology that can complement Par’s own capabilities.
-After investment, Network members often serve as Par’s representatives and observers on investee company boards as well as providing ongoing mentoring through to exit.
+The manager also feels that the involvement of the 200+ experienced business angels in the Par Investor Network may help give the fund access to pre-screened businesses that competitors might not see.
+After investment, Network members often serve as Par’s representatives and observers on company boards, providing mentoring through to exit.

 Portfolio

-The companies outlined below are previous investments of the Par EIS Fund and give a flavour of the types of companies a new investor might expect.
+The companies outlined below are previous investments made by the Par EIS and KI EIS Fund, please note that they are unlikely to form part of a new investor’s portfolio.

 Example of previous failure